Talcum Baby Powder and Ovarian Cancer

 - Also important was a study that investigated how talc could cause ovarian cancer.
 Researchers found particles of talc when they examined tissue from ovarian tumors.
 This indicates that talc particles may migrate from the external genital area all the way to the ovaries.

 - A recent study reported at the 2019 Annual Meeting of the Society of Gynecologic Oncology found specific gene mutations in the cancer cells of ovarian tumors that were triggered by talc particles.
-The impact first occurred in cells of the Fallopian tubes.
+The impact first occurred in the cells of the Fallopian tubes.
 This important piece of information supports the idea that talc may trigger ovarian cancer because it was already suspected that ovarian cancer begins in the Fallopian tubes.[5]

 - Not all studies show the link between baby powder and cancer.
 A large study of more than 250,000 women published in 2020 found no significant connection.
 This was the largest study so far on the topic.[6]